fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 - Addressed a reported issue where it was possible to convert a Town to City without having enough gold.
 - Addressed reported issues with incorrect input prompts appearing.
 - Addressed  reported issues with controller focus.
-- Addressed a reported issue where platform friends couldn’t be added as 2K Account friends.
+- Addressed a reported issue where platform friends couldn't be added as 2K Account friends.
 - Addressed a reported issue where some multiplayer invites were not received in game.
 - Addressed a reported issue where cross-platform lobbies and cross-play saves were not available on first title launch.
 - Addressed a reported issue where the tooltips for items on the Tech and Civic Unlocked pop-ups were inaccessible on controller.